It’s been years since the last time I spent 6 continuous days with my parents.

-It was strange, but on this trip up north with my parents I felt nurtured – almost like I could enjoy the simple comforts of childhood irresponsibility again.
-It was the shuffling of roles between daughter and parent that was different now.
-It was a new (and albeit at times exhausting) sensation for me, but oddly one that after the fact, I am thankful for.
-Searching for patience when it is so far out of reach, mustering the last bits of energy you’ve got, wishing you had more answers than questions –
+It was strange, but on this trip I felt, nurtured, almost like I could enjoy the simple comforts of childhood irresponsibility again.
+It was the shuffling of roles between daughter and parent – that was different now.
+It was a new (and at times exhausting) sensation for me, but one that after the fact, I was oddly thankful for.
+Searching for patience when it was so far out of reach, mustering the last bits of energy you’d stored, wishing you had more answers than questions –

 We were waiting for Baby Oliver.

 This very handsome little guy came a bit later than anticipated, but he was so worth the wait!
 My littlest, sweetest nephew arrived early Tuesday morning and we couldn’t hit the road fast enough to get up to 26th avenue and meet him (I suppose, at times, Nascar tendencies come in handy 😉 ).

 With sis, drew, and baby boy all happily recovering at Sutter, my parents and I dined (a lot), wined (with care) and laughed our way through Santa Cruz – even finding time to hit the crowd favorites…burgers at Suda, dinner and drinks at Johnny’s overlooking the bay, sweeps through the Bookstore and a lap around my beloved Stripe Downtown.

 Oh, and Jazzercise at the Roller palladium was a must.
 Naturally.